-The goal of nursing care to a child with otitis media include relief from pain, improved hearing and communication, avoidance of re-infection, and increased knowledge about the disease condition and its management.
+The goal of nursing care for a child with otitis media includes relief from pain, improved hearing and communication, avoidance of re-infection, and increased knowledge about the disease condition and its management.

 Nursing Diagnosis